meadsteve/meadsteve.github.io/_posts/2020-12-16-pinning-docker-images.markdown

 FROM python
 ```

 This will work.
 I'll use it whilst hacking something together.
 But how long will it work for?
-There's no request for any specific version of python at all so you'll
+There's no request for any specific version of python at all.
+You'll
-end up with whatever the lastest happens to be
+end up with whatever the lastest happens to be.

 ## Step two - pinning by tag
 ```dockerfile